-Portland Public Schools Franklin High Renovation, Portland, OR
+Portland Public Schools, Franklin High School Renovation, Portland, OR

-(K-12, Renovation with New Construction) \$88 million, 287,000-SF renovation project with historical components.
-The project includes approximately 136,000-SF of new construction and 143,000-SF of renovation of existing buildings.
+(K-12, Renovation/Expansion) \$88 million, 287,000-SF renovation project includes approximately 136,000-SF of new construction and 143,000-SF of renovation of existing buildings.
 Originally constructed in phases in 1915, portions of Franklin High School have been deemed historically significant.
 The project is seeking LEED Silver certification.